zdefne-usgs/zd_tools/README.md

 # zd_tools
-Matlab scripts for personal use.
+A collection of Matlab scripts for personal use.
+They are mostly for version 2012b.